slevithan/oniguruma-parser/README.md

 At least since Oniguruma 6.0.0 (released 2016-05-09), regex syntax changes in [new versions](https://github.com/kkos/oniguruma/blob/master/HISTORY) of the library have been backward compatible.
 Some versions added new syntax that was previously an error (such as new Unicode property names), and in a few cases, edge case parsing bugs were fixed.

-Oniguruma 6.9.8 (released 2022-04-29) is an important baseline for JavaScript projects, since that's the version used by [`vscode-oniguruma`](https://github.com/microsoft/vscode-oniguruma) 1.7.0 to the latest 2.0.1.
+> Oniguruma 6.9.8 (released 2022-04-29) is an important baseline for JavaScript projects, since that's the version used by [`vscode-oniguruma`](https://github.com/microsoft/vscode-oniguruma) 1.7.0 to the latest 2.0.1.
 It's therefore used in recent versions of various projects, including VS Code and Shiki.
+>

-It's possible that future versions of `oniguruma-parser` will add an option that allows specifying an Oniguruma version to emulate when parsing.
-However, the differences so far between Oniguruma 6.9.8 and later versions have been so minor that this is a non-issue.
+> It's possible that future versions of `oniguruma-parser` will add an option that allows specifying an Oniguruma version to emulate when parsing.
+However, the differences so far between regex syntax in Oniguruma 6.9.8 and later versions have been so minor that this is a non-issue.

 ## About